 “I am approaching the finish line.
 I have never wanted anyone to call me fat before.” – hatton1

 “I don’t think of fatFIRE as a dollar amount ($5M vs $1m), so much as a mindset.
-Having leanFIRE under my belt gives a sense of security and confidence, that allows me to get off the hamster wheel that many live life on.
+Having leanFIRE under my belt gives a sense of security and confidence, that allows me to get off the hamster wheel that much live life on.
 I can take risks and pursue things without worrying about money.

 fatFIRE keeps me motivated to keep learning and improving as I strive for a life of abundance that allows me to be more generous with my money and time while never having my options limited in life by how much something costs.
 I am searching for the right balance of learning to be happy with “enough” (leanFIRE) and continuing to grow, learn, and be productive (fatFIRE).” – Chris of Can I Retire Yet